 As National Redhead Day approaches, we take a look at some amazing facts about the rarest natural hair color in humans!

 We’ll be celebrating National Redhead Day on November 5.
 It’s a day when every redhead gets a chance to shine each gorgeous strand of hair.
-Redheads are often treated as the odd one out, because they possess the rarest of hair colors.
+Redheads are often treated as the odd ones out because they possess the rarest of hair colors.
 Not only that, they are often described as “hot-tempered” and “fiery” due to — may we say — incorrect historical narrations dating back centuries!

 So to help everyone celebrate a redhead in their lives, or a redhead celebrating themselves with, we compiled some fun, amazing facts about ember-haired people that you might not have even known.

 1. The rarest of all

 Having red hair and blue eyes is the rarest hair/eye color combination possible.
 The odds of a person having both of those recessive traits is around 0.17%.
 Instead, most redheads have brown, hazel, or green eyes.